-She is the Teaching and Learning Dean with responsibility for Student Achievement, working with the Schools of Biological Sciences; Chemistry, Food and Pharmacy; and Psychology and Clinical Language Sciences.
+Professor Orla Kennedy is a Teaching and Learning Dean with responsibility for Student Achievement, working with the Schools of Biological Sciences; Chemistry, Food and Pharmacy; and Psychology and Clinical Language Sciences.

 As a graduate of the University of Ulster and Queen’s University Belfast, Orla has a BSc in Human Nutrition and Dietetics, MSc in Food Science and PhD on the subject of meat quality in chickens.
 She previously lectured at the University of Westminster and held various research positions in Ulster looking into heart disease and smoking.

-She was appointed as the University’s Teaching and Learning Dean for Student Achievement in 2015 and to a Personal Chair in Public Health Nutrition in 2017.
+She was appointed as the University’s Teaching and Learning Dean for Student Achievement in 2015 and a Personal Chair in Public Health Nutrition in 2017.

 Orla has an active research group in Food and Nutritional Sciences investigating food choice and appetite regulation.